kevinlaiGH/react-movie-service/README.md

 ### `npm test`
 Runs unit tests for Card Section
 ## Implementation:
-- Code splitting of React Components is the key for separation of concerns, it also makes code more reusable and maintainable
+- Code splitting of React Components is the key for separation of concerns, breaking down into smaller components also makes code and the relevant tests more reusable and maintainable
 - Utilizing a jagged array of JSON objects data structure from API calls, it is very convenient to access an element by using index number
+- I used the axios-retry library for intercepting failed requests and retrying them numerous times

+# Trade offs
+- I could have used Typescript, as it is static typing, making it easier to catch errors earlier